jbankes/Hello_Jenkins/README.md

 ```

 After you have cloned the code to a computer please open the README.md file in
 a text editor.
-Please put the full names of your group members at the top of
+Please put the full names of all group members at the top of
 the README.
 Commit the change and push back to Github.
-From inside the directory
+Run the following from
-run:
+inside the directory after adding the names to the README:
 ```
 $ git add README.md
 $ git commit -m "Updated README with Names"